mlswg/mls-protocol/draft-ietf-mls-protocol.md

 0   1   2   3   4   5   6   7
 ~~~
-{: #full-tree title="A complete tree with five members, with labels for blank
+{: #full-tree title="A Complete Tree with Five Members, with Labels for Blank
-parent nodes" }
+Parent Nodes" }

 In this tree, the direct paths, copaths, and filtered direct paths for the leaf
 nodes are as follows: